ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use-slack.md

 Messages are created and delivered in channels.
 Channels are identified using hash names, for example `#chat` or `#security`.
 Channels can be public or private.
 A public channel in an organisation can be seen by anyone.
 You need an invitation before you can see a private channel.
 If you can see a channel, you can see any of the messages within that channel.

+As an MOJ resource, anything and everything you put into Slack is potentially public and subject to Freedom-of-Information requests.

 ## Classified information

 You can use Slack only for `OFFICIAL` information.
 This includes information with the `SENSITIVE` handling caveat.
 Slack is not approved for the higher classifications: `SECRET` or `TOP SECRET`.